B-Open: Open Data from Bristol City Council

 In partnership with the Bristol-based iShed, B-Open was launched as a strand of nationally recognised collaborative innovation scheme, Media Sandbox.
 Through Media Sandbox 3 x £10k commissions are being awarded, to develop ideas using council data which encapsulate criteria defined as “creative, smart, green, connected” and delivering public value.

 An open data portal is being created to act as a focus for the community who are engaged in this work and the people who might benefit from the outcomes.
-Once developed, the B-Open portal will provide access to council data and importantly, will also provide a showcase for the uses of the data that will emerge.
+Once developed, the B-Open portal will provide access to

 At the time of writing a wide range of high quality applications have been received, including data visualisations, mobile games and services relating to transport and mobility – six projects have been shortlisted for interview and the 3 commissions will be announced at the end of the month.